 Cell phones and other devices capable of accessing the internet must be turned off during class, laboratory time and clinical practice unless otherwise designated.
 Smart watches and other personal devices must be removed during testing.
-Personal texting is not allowed during class/clinical time, Clinical agency and Montachusett Regional Vocational Technical School policies regarding cell phone use and texting will be adhered to at all times during clinical practice.
+Personal texting is not allowed during class/clinical time.
+Clinical agency and Montachusett Regional Vocational Technical School policies regarding cell phone use and texting will be adhered to at all times during clinical practice.
+In the event a student is expecting a phone call, faculty should be notified and the student should leave the classroom to accept the call.

 Phones are located in the Practical Nursing office for emergency use only.
 Students will have access to a phone for emergency use only at the clinical practice area.
-It is suggested that the student give the name and telephone number for the school's Practical Nursing department and/or clinical practice agency to a relative or friend to use in the case of an emergency.
+It is suggested that the students give the name and telephone number for the Practical Nursing Program and/or clinical practice agency to a relative or friend to use in case of an emergency.
 Students will be called to the telephone in the event of an emergency.